Altered scales are used predominantly by jazz musicians to produce interesting tensions while improvising over dominant seventh chords.

 An altered scale contains the same notes as a jazz minor scale played a semitone higher, e.g.: an G altered scale contains the same notes as an A flat jazz minor scale.

-When played over Dominant Seventh chords, altered scales provide the following altered notes that will create tension: b5, #5, b9, #9
+When played over Dominant Seventh chords, altered scales provide the following altered notes that create musical tension: b5, #5, b9, #9

 Notes in an altered scale